arafatm/Notes/blinkist/what_you_dont_know_about_leadership_jeffrey_kottler_blink.md

-# What You Don't Know about Leadership, But Probably Should
+# What You Don't Know about Leadership, But Probably Should by Jeffrey A. Kottler
-*Jeffrey A. Kottler*

 >What You Don’t Know about Leadership, But Probably Should (2018) takes the
 >latest research and psychological theories from the field of leadership